USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 	:param bool am: Use append mode if true.
 Default is false.

-.. py:function:: stdout = full
+.. py:function:: output level = lvl

-	Include this line if you want to see a stdout file for every MPI rank or thread.
-	If this line is absent, you still get messages printed by rank/thread 0 to the "true" stdout.
+	:param int lvl: If 0 then only MPI rank 0 writes an output file (to stdout).
+If lvl > 0 than every MPI process produces an output file.

 .. _boundaries:
 .. py:function:: xboundary = ( b1 , b2 )